gravity-ui/uikit/src/components/UserLabel/README.md

 ### Type

 Used to manage avatar appearance.
-Use "person" for a personalized entity and "email" for an email adresses.
-Use "empty" for cases when you do not need any avatar.
+Use `"person"` for a personalized entity and `"email"`, for an email address.
+If you do not need any avatar, use `"empty"`.

 <!--LANDING_BLOCK
 <ExampleBlock